hchyang/PSiTE/README.md

 GemErr.py was adapted from the GemSim package and it can tabulate an error model from real sequencing data.
 With the error model learned from the real data, users can simulate more realistic short reads.
-Users can use a default error model provided under wes/example folder of CSiTE package (wes/example/RMNISTHS_30xdownsample_chr22_p.gzip).
+Users can use a default error model provided under wes/example folder of PSiTE package (wes/example/RMNISTHS_30xdownsample_chr22_p.gzip).
 Check the [wes/example/README.md](wes/example/README.md) file for details.